University of Rome La Sapienza

 Tuition Fees (2024/25)

-Range: €350 - €2,924 annually (based on ISEE).
+Range: €350 - €2,924 annually (ISEE-based), with discounts for top performers.
 Payable in 3 installments.
-Discounts for low-income/top performers.

 Financial Support

-Accessible via metro (€1.50/ticket) or bike (€30/month rental).
+Campus accessible via metro (€1.50/ticket) or bike (€30/month).

 Admissions & Notable Features